myanzik/ethonline-hack/admin-dashboard/CONCEPT_NOTE.md

 ---

-*This concept note outlines the vision and technical implementation of the Token Distribution Channel Management System.
-The system is designed to be flexible, scalable, and user-friendly, providing a comprehensive solution for managing distribution channels and token-based transactions.*
+*This concept note outlines the vision and technical implementation of BlinkAid - the Disaster-Resilient Token Distribution System.
+The system is designed to be flexible, scalable, and user-friendly, providing a comprehensive solution for managing distribution channels and SMS-based token transactions during humanitarian crises.*